Happy the Man: Early days (1973–76)

 The band's early repertoire included a number of covers — notably Genesis’s "Watcher of the Skies", King Crimson’s "21st Century Schizoid Man" and Van der Graaf Generator’s "Man-Erg" — but they were soon outnumbered by original compositions, penned by Fortney, Watkins, Whitaker, and Wyatt, with the latter providing the lion's share of new material.
 In 1975 they moved closer to Washington, DC, where they got the attention of DJs at WGTB (Georgetown University radio), who helped break the band in DC.
 The station played their music, aired their interview, announced and sponsored their concerts and kept them in front of listeners.

 In 1974, another lineup change occurred as Fortney (who wished to maintain his flute study) was replaced by Dan Owen, yet another old friend from Indiana.
 However, Owen's tenure in the band was brief, and after he left in early 1975, the band chose not to replace him; instead opting to make their material more instrumental.
 Hiring a vocalist was often discussed but never reinstated.
-There was a deep resistance to giving the spotlight to a frontman; instead, Whitaker would handle all vocal duties over the course of the band's career.
+There was resistance to giving the spotlight to a frontman; instead, Whitaker would handle all vocal duties over the course of the band's career.

 Later that year they decided to move from Harrisonburg to Washington, DC, which they accomplished with the help of Dave Knapp.
-They soon signed a management deal with The Cellar Door — a popular venue where the band would perform many times.
+They soon signed a management deal with The Cellar Door — a venue where the band would perform many times.
 The Cellar Door became their management company and helped them get through to the labels, culminating in a showcase in New York City in front of iconic American record producer Clive Davis in the summer of 1976.
 After the presentation, Clive made the comment: "Wow.
 I don’t really understand this music.
 It’s way above my head, but my head of A&R, Rick Chertoff says you guys are incredible, and we should sign you, So welcome to Arista."

 On June 28, 1976, former Genesis frontman Peter Gabriel, who wanted musicians for his solo band following his departure from Genesis, came down to the band’s house in Arlington for a try-out session, where he presented the band with some of his newly written material, including the song "Slowburn", which they rehearsed.
-Eventually Gabriel decided against hiring HTM, but this high-profile encounter proved instrumental in securing a five-year, multi-album deal with Arista Records.
+Eventually Gabriel decided against hiring HTM, but this encounter proved instrumental in securing a five-year, multi-album deal with Arista Records.